-All of the Group's current reinsurers have credit ratings of A- or better or have provided an alternative satisfactory security.
+All of the Group's current reinsurers have credit ratings of A- or better.
 The Group has assessed these credit ratings as being satisfactory in diminishing the Group's exposure to the credit risk of its reinsurance receivables.

 Concentration Risk